Protesters torch mayor’s home in Derna as grief turns to anger over devastating flood

 “Every family in Derna has lost at least 10 people.
 We have to work fast to do as much as we can,” she told The Independent with desperation in her voice.

-For many, they were in shock because it was so unexpected.
+Many people were in shock because the disaster was so unexpected.

 “The authorities asked people to move away from the beaches before the storm hit.
-A lot of people evacuated from the sea area, further into the city and straight into the path of the waters unleashed by the dams,” she continued.
+A lot of people evacuated from the sea area, further into the city and straight into the path of the waters unleashed by the dams,” Ms al-Tshani continued.
 “People were asleep when it hit.
 It was very confusing.
-You had calls from people saying they are safe, and then afterwards we learned their entire building had been washed out to sea,” she added.
+You had calls from people saying they are safe, and then afterwards we learnt their entire building had been washed out to sea.”

 The full scale of the death toll has yet to emerge, as thousands of people are still missing and officials have given widely varying death tolls.
-The World Health Organisation has confirmed 3,922 deaths but the UN’s humanitarian aid agency said at least 11,300 people have died while another 10,100 are missing.
+The World Health Organisation has confirmed 3,922 deaths, but the UN’s humanitarian aid agency said at least 11,300 people have died while another 10,100 are missing.

 An estimated 170 people have been killed in other parts of the country.
 At last 40,000 people have been displaced.